Scavenger hunt

 A scavenger hunt is a game in which the organizers prepare a list defining specific items that need to be found, which the participants seek to gather or complete all items on the list, usually without purchasing them.
-Usually participants work in small teams, although the rules may allow individuals to participate.
-The goal is to be the first to complete the list or to complete the most items on that list.
+Participants typically work in small teams, although the rules may allow individuals to participate.
+The goal is to be the first to complete the list or to find the most items on that list.

-In variations of the game, players take photographs of listed items or be challenged to complete the tasks on the list in the most creative manner.
-A treasure hunt is another name for the game, but it may involve following a series of clues to find objects or a single prize in a particular order.
+In variations of the game, players take photographs of listed items or are challenged to complete the tasks on the list in the most creative manner.
+A treasure hunt is another term for the game, but it may involve following a series of clues to find objects or a single prize in a particular order.

 According to game scholar Markus Montola, scavenger hunts evolved from ancient folk games.
 Gossip columnist Elsa Maxwell popularized scavenger hunts in the United States with a series of exclusive New York parties starting in the early 1930s.
 The scavenger-hunt craze among New York's elite was satirized in the 1936 film My Man Godfrey, where one of the items socialite players are trying to collect is a "Forgotten Man", a homeless person.

 Examples

 Scavenger hunts are regularly held at American universities, a notable modern example being the University of Chicago Scavenger Hunt, founded in 1987.

-Scavenger hunts have been held with increasingly large number of people around the world.
+Scavenger hunts have been held with an increasingly large number of people around the world.
 In 2012, the Guinness World Records title for 'most participants in a treasure hunt game' was set by Team London Ambassadors, who broke the previous record (of 308 participants) in London.
-466 Participants, all London Ambassadors for the Olympic and Paralympic Games, worked in 93 teams of five, each completing a set of twelve clues hidden on either side of the River Thames, starting and finishing at City Hall, London.
+466 participants, all London Ambassadors for the Olympic and Paralympic Games, worked in 93 teams of five, each completing a set of twelve clues hidden on either side of the River Thames, starting and finishing at City Hall, London.
 The treasure hunt in the form of a spy mission game formed part of World Record London for 2012.
-A separate points competition was held with one team emerging the winner of the 'treasure'.
+A separate points-based competition was held with one team emerging the winner of the 'treasure'.

 An event organized by Escape Manor Inc. in Ottawa, Canada was held with 2,732 participants in 2017.
 In November 2023, a scavenger hunt was organized in South Korea and it currently holds the Guinness World Record for the world's largest scavenger hunt with 3,040 participants.

 A form of scavenger hunt organized by GISH, described by Guinness World Records as the world's largest "media scavenger hunt", was held annually between 2011 and 2022.
 Tasks were posted on its website for participants to complete.
 It had 14,580 participants in 2013, and 55,000 in 2016.

 The treasure hunt as a party game is attributed to socialite Elsa Maxwell.
 In 1944, she wrote: "In the Treasure Hunt [...] intellectual men were paired off with great beauties, glamor with talent.
 In the course of the night's escapades anything could happen."